 #7.
 Pike high hold: You have now brought the legs together and elevate them more and more.
 This is not called V-sit for the reasons previously stated.

 #8.
 Manna: The jump from the Pike high hold to the manna might seem broad, but you can always include other steps like a manna with straddle legs, one leg or tucking.
-The idea is that you keep elevating and compressing, and at some point you reach the manna.
+The idea is that you keep elevating, compressing and pushing your hips forwards, and at some point you reach the manna.

 I have seen many exercises for this one, like putting some mats around the mid level of your forearms to help with support, having a spotter or looping your legs around a strap.
 As with any other move, you must be cautious on making sure that these other aids are actually building your ability to do the real thing, and not giving you a false sense of achievement.